scotws/TaliForth2/docs/MANUAL.md

 [py65mon](https://github.com/mnaberez/py65) simulator, a Python program.
 In this version, Tali is compiled to 32k and starts at $8000.

-To install py65mon with Linux, use `sudo pip install -U py65`

-(If you don't have PIP installed, you will have to add it first with
+To install py65mon with Linux, use `sudo pip install -U py65`.
+If you don't have PIP installed, you will have to add it first with
 ```
 sudo apt-get install python-pip
 ```
-There is a setup.py script as part of the package, too.)
+There is a setup.py script as part of the package, too.
 To start the emulator,
 run:
 ```
 py65mon --mpu 65C02 -r ophis.bin